Arrow-Debreu Meets Kyle: Price Discovery Across Derivatives: Introduction

-In our model, an informed trader has private information regarding the probabilities of future states and trades state-contingent claims to optimize contingent consumption.
-In other words, the informed trader has private information regarding the payoffs of Arrow-Debreu securities and trades in the Arrow-Debreu markets.
-There is no restriction on the informed trader's private information.
-The model is the simplest possible model of general price discovery across contingent claim markets and encompasses relevant derivative market settings.
+A fundamental economic function of prices is to aggregate and convey information.
+In its most basic form, this informational role is price discovery about the mean---when informed agents trade to exploit private knowledge about an asset’s expected payoff, that knowledge is impounded into its price.
+But private information is rarely confined to the mean: it often concerns broader aspects of the payoff distribution (e.g., volatility, skewness, tail risk), and derivatives are the natural instruments for exploiting such information.
+Indeed, since \cite{ross1976options}, it has been understood that derivatives allow traders to target particular aspects of the payoff distribution, and these trades are routine in practice (see \cite{hull2003options}).
+The price discovery implication is immediate---derivative prices must impound broad information about the payoff distribution beyond the mean.

-By the standard Breeden-Litzenberger~(1978) formula, our model has an equivalent options formulation.
-In this options formulation, the informed trader has private information regarding arbitrary aspects of the payoff distribution of the underlying asset, under arbitrary specification of the possible payoff distributions, and trades option portfolios.
-When translated to options, our closed-form informed demand formula prescribes option strategies for trading on any given aspect of the underlying payoff distribution---for example, its higher moments.
+Yet the literature lacks a basic model that articulates how derivative markets incorporate diverse information signals into prices.
+This theoretical gap reflects the modeling challenges posed by nonlinear derivative payoffs, the interdependence across their trades and prices, and the resulting complex cross-market information dynamics.
+We address this gap by unifying two cornerstone frameworks: \cite{arrow1954existence}, the foundation of contingent-claim pricing, and \cite{kyle1985continuous}, a canonical model of informed trading.
+Our unified model yields equilibrium characterizations of informed demand, cross-market price impact, and the joint informativeness of the price cross-section.

-The informed demand formula is simple and intuitive---the informed trader constructs his equilibrium contingent claim portfolio using the possible payoff distributions, with positive portfolio weight for the true payoff distribution, which is privately known to him, and negative weights for the other distributions.
-It rationalizes the derivative trading strategies that are well-used in both trading practice and the empirical literature---the first paper to do so---thereby providing microfoundation for empirical practices and extending their scope.\footnote{See the discussion in Section~\ref{sec: main intuition} on the straddle, the empirical literature cited therein, and the examples in Section~\ref{sec: Generalized Kyle's beta}.}
+In our model, an informed trader has private information about the probabilities of future states and trades state-contingent claims.
+Equivalently, he has information about the payoffs of Arrow-Debreu (AD) securities and trades in the AD markets.
+We place no restrictions on the probability distribution across states or the form of private information.